albinazs/todo-list/README.md

 - display tasks due this week
 - auto save all content of todo app to local storage
 - open & hide side panel on mobile screen

+Ideas to improve:

+- to add completed tasks view and completed tasks delete all
+- to add ascending sort for this week view
+- to place todo edit form on top of todo being edited